 - You should define your audience, therefore, your target keywords.

-- Once you define your keywords, you need to divide them into 3 different groups: Easy to rank keywords, Keywords you may rank for with some effort, Keywords you cannot rank for (at least at the beginning).
+- Once you define your keywords, you need to divide them into 3 different groups: Easy to rank keywords, Keywords you may rank for with some effort, and Keywords you cannot rank for (at least at the beginning).

-I would recommend you start with easy to rank keywords.
+I would recommend you start with easy-to-rank keywords.
 This will bring some immediate traffic to your site, although there will not be much volume.
 Think of it as getting your website warmed up with the search engines.

 A bit later (3 – 6 months), you can focus on keywords that are a bit more challenging to rank for.
 This will bring a larger audience.